sparkflows/sparkflows-docs/docs/azure/adls-integration.rst

 System identity need to be enabled
 -----------------------------------

-System identity need to be enabled on vm where Fire Insights is running or need to install
+System identity need to be enabled on vm where Fire Insights is running or need to be install

 .. figure:: ../_assets/configuration/identity.PNG
    :alt: adls